Arl-cloud/R-course/README.md

 # R-course

+NOTICE: all descriptions of the R code are written in German, as the university course was held in German.
+All file were written in R Markdown and printed as html files.

-You can preview the html-file [here](https://htmlpreview.github.io/?https://github.com/Arl-cloud/R-course/blob/main/Hausu%CC%88bung7.html)
+You can preview the Centering_multipleregesstion-html-file [here](https://htmlpreview.github.io/?https://github.com/Arl-cloud/R-course/blob/main/Centering_multipleregression.html)

+This file includes:
+- Centering of a varible
+- Simple regression analyses
-- bla-
+- T-tests
-- uzjz
+- Multiple regression analysis